EventStore/documentation/docs/getting-started/use-cases/what-is-polyglot-persistence.md

 #

-# What is Polyglot Persistence?
+# What is Multimodal Data Transformation?

 ![](./images/polyglot-persistence-use-the-right-database-for-the-job.png)

-**Polyglot persistence** means using different types of databases or storage technologies for different parts of your application — for example, using PostgreSQL for reports, Redis for fast lookups, and MongoDB for web frontends.
+**Multimodal Data Transformation** means using different types of databases or storage technologies for different parts of your application — for example, using PostgreSQL for reports, Redis for fast lookups, and MongoDB for web frontends.
 It matters because no single database is great at everything.
 By choosing the right tool for the job, you can optimize performance, scalability, and developer productivity.

 ---